 It has been recognized that to support the Building Performance and Systems ‘’digital/smart buildings’’ service offering that there is a need for engineers across all grades to be trained to take full advantage of new digital/cloud resources that are being made available.
 Further, a large proportion of research carried out last year within the BPS skills community in 2017/18 leveraged upon AWS cloud infrastructure.
 This appears a clear direction of travel for the discipline.
 AWS essentials training has been arranged for those working in the Technology Consulting UK group and this was very well attended.
 However, attendees at the event provided mixed feedback – citing the need for pre-requisite knowledge and a need for a more ‘’hands-on’’ experience to develop familiarity.

-We believe that this experience of business needs is not constrained to these cases cited within the Building Performance and Systems skills network, but shared to some extent towards most skills networks as a means of facilitating the firms ‘’Digital Transformation’’.
+We believe that this experience of business needs is not constrained to these cases cited within the Building Performance and Systems skills network, but one shared to some extent with most skills networks as a means of facilitating the firms ‘’Digital Transformation’’.
 For example, we see an example of direction application of these skills to the ‘’Movement Insight’’ initiative to support transport infrastructure planning.
 Such foundations skills are internationally applicable and need only to be tailored geographically to regional language/dialect and custom.

 This course is intended to provide attendees with the ‘’pre-requisite’’ experience to begin effectively engaging with digital development projects.
 Through this a community of engaged developers could be established within the firm to support delivery of Arup’s process automation and insight platforms.